suryapr1916/bdd100k-dashboard/README.md

 ## Overview

-This project implements a complete end-to-end object detection pipeline as part of the Bosch Global Software Technologies Applied CV Coding Assignment.
+This project implements a complete dataset-focused object detection pipeline.
 The system processes the BDD100k dataset for autonomous driving scenarios, focusing on 10 object detection classes including vehicles, pedestrians, traffic elements, and road infrastructure.

 ## Dataset